Trinidad Independent School District

 Trinidad Independent School district is a public school district based in Trinidad, Texas (USA).

 The district consists of one campus serving grades PK-12.

 Academic achievement

+In 2010, the school district was rated "academically unacceptable" by the Texas Education Agency.
+Again in 2011, the school district was rated "academically unacceptable" by the Texas Education Agency.
 According to tea.state.tx.us/ 2015 Trinidad School District has the rating of "met standard," with a distinction in Mathematics.
-They are a very driven UIL Academic school.

-Special programs

 UIL Academics

 Trinidad has a very competitive UIL Academic program, and in 2014-2015 competed at the State level in multiple events including One Act Play.

 Athletics

 Trinidad High School plays six-man football, volleyball, basketball, softball and track.